theove46/Movies-Database/README.md

 # Movies Database iOS

 Welcome to the Movies Database App!
 This iOS application is designed to provide an immersive experience for exploring movies across various genres.
-Get ready for an engaging journey into the world of cinema with our user-friendly app.
+Get ready for an engaging journey into the movies with our user-friendly app.

 ## Description